EWaterman/EWaterman.github.io/_posts/Ch11/0011-04-01-conventions.md

 - **Get vertical with your merch.** If everything is laid out flat on your table, no one will be able to see your books unless they’re directly in front of it.
 That’s no good if you can’t attract people to the table in the first place!
 Get yourself some bookstands so your books directly face anyone who glances at your table.
 If you can get racks to hang posters or other stuff, even better.
 Showing off an awesome print is a fantastic way to grab people’s attention.

 - **Vary the direction your displays face.** If all your displays point straight ahead, people will only be able to see your stuff when they’re directly in front of you.
 Remember your goal is to attract people to your table.
-Instead, point some of your racks outward/inward so people approaching can get a glimpse of your stuff early on.
+Instead, point some of your racks outward/inward so people from all directions can get a glimpse of your stuff early on.

 <br>
 Now that your table is designed to attract people, you also have to set things up so that your table **focuses people on places where they can see or better yet, pick up, your best stuff.**